 how to join the special boat service in 2023

-Want to learn how to join the Special Boat Service?
 The Special Boat Service is one of the most respected and feared units of all the military fighting forces.
-The mystery that surrounds them is both intriguing and fascinating.
-Only the best get to become a member of this elite fighting force and this unique resource will provide you with an insight into life within the SBS and their selection procedure.
-This 120+ page guide is packed full of insider tips and advice to ensure you succeed during the Armed Forces selection process.
+Only the best get to become a member of this elite fighting force, and this unique resource will provide you with an insight into life within the SBS and their selection procedure.
+This guide is packed full of insider tips and advice to ensure you succeed during the Armed Forces selection process.

 The Special Boat Service is the sister force of the Special Air Service.
 Previously called the Special Boat Squadron it is predominantly made up of elite Royal Marines Commandos.
 The SBS, along with the SAS, the Special Reconnaissance Regiment and the SFSG form a major part of the UK’s Special Forces.
 The selection process for joining the Special Boat Service is extremely tough.